Call for papers esLibre 2020

 Dates and deadlines

-- Deadline for proposals for talks, workshops and others: 16th March
+- Deadline for proposals for talks, workshops, rooms and others: temporarily undetermined

 - Deadline for room program: 30th April